arsh1991/Fat-Cat/Wiki/dishant-log.md

 ### November 1, Wednesday
 Added images for health bar processing.
 Modified code in entity collision to change thhe healh bar on each collision.

+## November 2, Wednesday
+Searched for images for health bar to match our requirement.
+Used photoshop to create 10 images for health bar for the display.

+## November 3, Thursday
+Explored different menthods in melonjs to fit in the images on the screen.
+Used scale and anchorPoint methods.